trento-project/docs/guides/manual-installation.md

 rabbitmqctl set_user_tags trento_user administrator
 ```

-Verify that the user and the role is correct:
+Verify that the user and the role are correct:

 ```bash
 rabbitmqctl list_users